Skip to main content

 • File Format – Must be either TIFF/TIF or PDF

-• Must be submitted within the Payrix portal or a Jira ticket prior to 5 business days before the due date.
+• Must be submitted within the Payrix portal or a Jira ticket 5 business days before the due date.

 Warning: Any Supporting Documents submitted as evidence must include the Chargeback ID and/or Issuer Dispute Case Number for review.